Corus Trojan locomotive: History and design

 In February 2007 Corus announced that it was to build four 100 tonne, 1000 hp 4 axle locomotives; the locomotives were to be constructed by Corus Northern Engineering Services at their workshop at the Scunthorpe Steelworks in Lincolnshire, UK; the locomotive design was carried out by Railcraft Associates (Doncaster).
-The Port Talbot locomotives were to be used to move torpedo wagons - the design specification included the ability to haul 1400 tonne trains at 8 km/h on a 14 ‰ gradient.
+The Port Talbot locomotives were to be used to move torpedo wagons – the design specification included the ability to haul 1400 tonne trains at 8 km/h on a 14 ‰ gradient.

-The 'Trojan' range included B,C,B'B' and C'C' wheel arrangement designs, with an axleload of up to 25 tonnes, and capable of being built to track gauges between 610mm and 1676mm.
+The 'Trojan' range included B, C, B'B' and C'C' wheel arrangement designs, with an axleload of up to 25 tonnes, and capable of being built to track gauges between 610mm and 1676mm.
 Locomotives could be supplied with a variety of diesel engines, up to 3000 hp, with diesel electric or diesel hydraulic transmissions, with either radial arm or commonwealth type bogie suspension designs, and with single or double cab variants.
 The family was designed for industrial operators, and trip work.

 The Port Talbot locomotive's chassis were constructed at Corus's Llanwern site, with assembly at Scunthorpe taking place during 2008.
 The first locomotive, number 920, went into service in late 2009.
-921 and 922 were delivered in 2011.
+Units 921 and 922 were delivered in 2011.

 The locomotives were found to have a number of design issues, and the fourth unit was modified by the Hunslet Engine Company.
 Modifications included the replacement of a ceiling-mounted driving panel to a more conventional position, replacement of the engine control electronics, and other modifications to solve a number of teething and design issues.
 Dynamic testing of the rebuilt locomotive took place at the Chasewater Railway, and the locomotive began in-service testing at Port Talbot steelworks in April 2012.
 The other 3 locomotives were also to be modified by Hunslet in 2012.